petersem/monocker/README.md

 - For Pushbullet: Open Pushbullet in a browser and get device ID from URL [Example](https://raw.githubusercontent.com/petersem/monocker/master/doco/pbdeviceid.PNG)
 - For Pushover: See pushover doco for user key and app token
 - For Discord: See Discord doco for how to create a webhook and get the url
+- For Slack: See [documentation](doco/slack.md) for how to obtain ID values.
 - For Ntfy: create a new topic on https://ntfy.sh/app, use the name of the topic as follows: ntfy@MY_TOPIC_TITLE

   If you would like to use your own ntfy server you can add the environment variable `CUSTOM_NTFY_SERVER`